About the Refillery + How-to

 Well, really, let's face it - buying quality products that don't include cheap chemical ingredients and fragrances, and paying people in our own country to make them in an ethical fashion, can cost more.
 A big part of what you're paying for in your products is the packaging.
 In an effort to keep costs down, a lot of companies have opted for the cheapest plastic packaging possible, with the result being a consistent reliance upon single-use plastics and recycling programs.

 However, the average amount of plastic recycling (those that make it to your bin) that actually gets fully recycled is only 8% in Ontario.
-In 2020, it is also tough to ignore the impacts this is having globally from an environmental, a health, and an ethical, point of view.
+Some darker colour plastics, like black plastic, cannot be recycled at all.
+Plus, plastic can only be recycled once (not over and over as we used to think) and must be mixed with new plastic to be recycled.
+Plastics take a few centuries to degrade, and as they do so, they break into micro plastic waste, which ends up in our water and food and our bodies.
+In 2021, it is tough to ignore the impacts this is having globally from an environmental, a health, and an ethical, point of view.

 Bulk refillery shopping has decreased our own family's costs to access these products (it is far cheaper to refill than buy new), and completely eliminates the throw-away waste and production of cheap plastics.
-However, it is hardly realistic when a lot of these items are offered so far away from our home community.
+However, it is hardly realistic when a lot of these items are offered so far away from our home community, especially when we want to support local economies as much as we can.
 Hopefully we remove that barrier for you, and we can head down a better path together.

 How does it work?